jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 In step one, Bartlett-Factor-Scores (BFS) will be estimated for each of the four latent factors (CI-C, CI-P, IS-C, IS-P) for each clinical subscale of the ASEBA.
 This will be done using the `lavPredict()` function of the _lavaan_ package @rosseel2012.
 In step two, the estimated factor scores will be adjusted for measurement error by fitting a single indicator factor model where the estimated factor scores are used as a manifest variable for the respective latent factor with fixed factor loading of one and error variance fixed to the squared standard error of the factor scores.

-After factor scores have been estimated, pairwise correlations between the factors scores of the four latent factors (CI-C, CI-P, IS-C, IS-P) of each clinical subscale with each respective latent factor of all other clinical subscales will be calculated.
+After factor scores have been estimated, pairwise correlations between the factor scores of the four latent factors (CI-C, CI-P, IS-C, IS-P) of each clinical subscale with each respective latent factor of all other clinical subscales will be calculated.
 In total this will result in $4 dot 8 dot 7 = 224$ unique correlations.
-No inferential testing will be conducted, but rather the correlations will be interpreted descriptively in exploratory manner.
+No inferential testing will be conducted, but rather the correlations will be interpreted descriptively in an exploratory manner.

 #bibliography("resources/references.bib", style: "american-psychological-association")